Bachelor Keeping

 Fights

-For any bird society, pecking order is important.
-For both my roosters and drakes I there for let them settle their fights as long I dont see blood.
+In any bird society, the pecking order is crucial.
+For both my roosters and drakes, I let them settle their fights as long as there's no blood.

-You will see them still mounting each other during maiting seasons.
+You'll often see them mounting each other during the mating season.

-I think there is two options why they do this: one is sexual frustration.
-The other is a form of dominance, just like dogs do.
+I believe there are two main reasons for this: one is sexual frustration, and the other is a form of dominance, similar to how dogs behave.

-So dont think one of your drakes is a female.
+So don't be fooled—just because one of your drakes is mounting another, it doesn't mean they're female.

 Dancing

-They will dance even without females.
-I have had them dancing for me but also I have heard the dance is kinda competition amongst them self.
-Who is the must suited to have a mate.
+They'll dance even without females around.
+I've had them dance for me, but I've also heard that the dance is partly a competition among themselves.
+It's like they're trying to prove who's the most suited to have a mate.

 Bachelors in a group of 100

-Within a large bachelor flock, you will see smaller social groups or clans as I like to call them.
-These clans are usually formed at a young age but it is also not unusual for them to reject and accept new members at any time which makes the clan dynamically more fluid.
-Most of the time, male to male aggression in a large flock happens between drakes of different clans.
-Unlike a small bachelor flock where the aggression will be between a couple of drakes from the same clan.
-In a small bachelor flock, death is not usually the result of two drakes fighting.
-In a flock large enough to have clans, death is often the result because other clan members will join into the fight against one drake.
-This is why a large bachelor flock needs to handled very differently from a small one."
+Within a large bachelor flock, you will see smaller social groups or clans, as I like to call them.
+These clans are usually formed at a young age, but it's not unusual for them to reject or accept new members at any time, making the clan dynamic quite fluid.
+Most of the time, male-to-male aggression in a large flock happens between drakes from different clans.
+This is different from a small bachelor flock, where aggression tends to occur between drakes from the same clan.
+In a small bachelor flock, death usually isn't the result of a fight.
+However, in a larger flock with multiple clans, death is often the outcome because other clan members will join in the fight against one drake.
+This is why a large bachelor flock needs to be handled very differently from a small one."

 I wanna end this post with quotes from two instagram accounts that also have bachelor flocks.
 That where so kind and wrote a message to me about their experience with bachelor flocks.